waTeim/node-julia/README.md

 are planned.
 As a workarond use Julia composites within a module or wrapping function and export the result to node as a tuple which will be mapped to seperate function callback variables.

 * Julia invocations are currently synchronous.
 For although the underlying top and bottom parts of the framework operate in separate threads, the top half simply blocks until the bottom half is finished.
-Asynchronicity will be supported by using **libuv** and send event.
-Since the node.js event loop is single-threaded, blocking within a long running evaluation is a real problem.
-This is the #1 priority currently.
+Asynchronicity will be supported in a upcoming release.

 ## OS specific issues.

-### OS/X
-As far as is known, OS/X is fully supported, but requires at least version 0.3.0 of Julia.
-Any problems should be considered a bug.

 ### Linux
-There is a suspected problem with the library load order that affects symbol resolution and/or a **libuv** compability problem.
-However, this problem can be avoided by using node 11 instead of node 10.
-Previous general errors are fixed.
-As above, Julia version 0.3.0 or higher should be used.
+Currently, supported linux installations include any version that uses the binary distribution of Julia (e.g. ubuntu PPA), or if Julia is compiled from source, then the nodejs version 11.13 is compatible since both Julia and node use the same version of libuv.

 ### Windows
 Work on Windows support is in progress.
-For anyone that wishes to contribute here, a compiler supporting *c++11* semantics is needed.